StockX resets user passwords without warning – TechCrunch

 “We are continuing to investigate,” said the spokesperson.

-We asked several follow-up questions — including who alerted StockX to the suspicious activity, if any customer data was compromised and why it misrepresented the reason for the password reset.
-We’ll have more when we know it.
+We asked several follow-up questions — including who alerted StockX to the suspicious activity, if any customer data was compromised and why it misrepresented the reason for the password reset — but the spokesperson declined to comment further.

 Throughout the day customers were tweeting screenshots of the email, worried that their accounts had been compromised.
 Others questioned whether the email was genuine or if it was part of a phishing attack.